kubesphere/website/content/en/docs/project-user-guide/image-builder/s2i-templates.md

 # Define the current version of the application
 ENV NGINX_VERSION=1.6.3

-# Set the labels that are used for KubeSphere to describe the builder image.
+# Set the labels that are used for KubeSphere to describe the Image Builder.
 LABEL io.k8s.description="Nginx Webserver" \
       io.k8s.display-name="Nginx 1.6.3" \
       io.kubesphere.expose-services="8080:http" \